Skip to Content

 3. Myeongjeongjeon Hall

-One of the most important ceremonies from the Joseon period was the marriage between 66 year old King Yeongjo (1724-1776) and 15 year old Queen Jeongsu’s (1745-1805) wedding ceremony in 1759.
+Sadly, this hall was destroyed in the Japanese invasion of 1592.
+But it was rebuilt in 1616.
+One of the most important ceremonies from the Joseon period was the wedding ceremony between 66 year old King Yeongjo (1724-1776) and 15 year old Queen Jeongsu’s (1745-1805) in 1759.

 Close view of a Changgyeonggung Palace building roof with vibrant purple flowers